 “Cleanse” in context means anything that contaminates either the truth or walk with God, whether in the body or spirit.

 “Filthiness” is a technical term for religious defilement.
 The idea is to disassociate from false teaching.
 This idea may refer to religious prostitution, both physically and spiritually.
 The temple of Aphrodite was in the city of Corinth.
 Aphrodite was the goddess of lust, where people had sex in the name of religion.
 Filthiness is both a sin of the body and a sin of the disposition, of the “spirit.”

-There are two spheres where a Christian deals with sin: 1) the outward man, and 2) the inner man, the body and spirit.
-Sins of the inner man include jealousy, hate, ill-temper, hatred, malice, pride, among other attitudinal sins.
+There are two spheres where a Christian deals with sin: (1) the outward man, and (2) the inner man, the body and spirit.
+Sins of the inner man include jealousy, ill temper, hatred, malice, and pride, among other attitudinal sins.
 A selfish attitude or disposition will soil the soul.
 Thus, the Christian life involves attitudes as much as activities.